Why Enterprise Buyers Ask for Your CAIQ

 Third-party risk assessment, vendor evaluation, subprocessor management.

 Common gap: No subprocessor inventory.
 Fix: maintain a list of all third-party services processing customer data.
+A structured third-party risk management checklist gives you a repeatable process for this domain.

 16. Threat & Vulnerability Management (TVM)